eawilson-CompBio/EnsembleMHC-Covid/README.md

 ## Overview:

 EnsembleMHC is a ensemble-based method for the prediction of MHC-I ligands.
-For a in-depth explanation of EnsembleMHC, please refer to https://www.medrxiv.org/content/10.1101/2020.05.08.20095430v3.full.pdf.
+For an in-depth characterization of EnsembleMHC, please refer to https://www.medrxiv.org/content/10.1101/2020.05.08.20095430v3.full.pdf.

 * [try out EnsembleMHC](EnsembleMHC/)